EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 >
 > **Give Feedback:** You should give feedback on the product, team, and team members.
 Feedback should be specific, actionable, and timely.
 For individuals, it should also be directly related to the job they are expected to perform.
 You should also be mindful of your biases when giving feedback.
 >
-> **Receive Feedback:** You should respond well to feedback.
+> **Receive Feedback:** You should respond well to valid feedback.
 Responding well can mean many things, including disagreement.
 We want to build a strong, trust-and-respect-based relationship across the team that allows us to give feedback about actions, not judgements about people.
 >
 > **Benefits**
 >